Danny-Devs/gitlify/docs/user_requirements.md

 - The system shall process all analysis locally
 - The system shall use secure storage for cached data
 - The system shall not require unnecessary permissions
+- The system shall implement appropriate authentication for user accounts

 ## Constraints and Assumptions